enso-org/enso-archive/doc/design/syntax/syntax.md

       nothing = not isJust
   ```

+  Please note that the `type Foo (a : t)` is syntax only allowable inside a type
+  definition.
+It defines an atom `Foo`, but constrains the type variable of the
+  atom _in this usage_.

 - **Body Without Atom Definitions:** If you provide a body and do not define any
   atoms within it, this creates an interface that asserts no atoms as part of